Grand Canyon and Sedona Overview

 Jess, our photographer, was absolutely amazing and patient with our young boys who just wanted to run all over the place.
 Lucky for us, motion shots are one of her specialities.
 The Cathedral Rock backdrop was beyond magical and the location was filled with so many unique areas to take photos.
 If you are in Sedona, I’d recommend using this beautiful natural backdrop for a photoshoot.
 Let our pictures speak for themselves.
 You can check Jess out here.

-The views from this Airbnb, which you can find here, are breathtaking!
+Since we had a large group, we opted for a vacation rental and the views were breathtaking!
 The home is nestled in the panoramic region of Sedona offering unobstructed views of Cathedral Rock, Twin Butte, and Seven Sisters.
 The icing on the cake is the massive balcony and hot tub.
 The house itself had everything you could need: soaps, lotions, seasonings, etc. It was well kept and had a great luxurious feel.
 I honestly felt like I was staying at my rich cousin’s house, lol.